 But on the flip side of that is, I think, we’ve seen very clearly how individual actions are insufficient and despite the dramatic impact that an individual can have on a community, social movements are required, and coordinated efforts of many people standing with one another and working together are required to really make change happen over time.
 It’s this kind of dueling ideas of the power of an individual and the insufficiency of an individual action that we’re seeing happening in the film.
 That’s really at the heart of the story we’re telling.

-Full disclosure: Candice Bernd is an organized with the Tar Sands Blockade and briefly appeared in Above All Else.
+Full disclosure: Candice Bernd is was formerly affiliated with the Tar Sands Blockade and appears briefly in Above All Else.